ahmedanwar123/gym_app/README.md

-# PBL App
+# Workout Form Assesment

 ![Group 7](https://github.com/ahmedanwar123/pbl-app/assets/49812918/842e994f-877e-4eae-98c0-ffe00968bab3)

 ## Introduction

-Welcome to PBL App!
+Welcome to Workout form assesment, our PBL App!
 This project is designed for workout form assessment, utilizing Flutter and Dart for the frontend and integrated with a backend Node.js server.
 Whether you're a fitness enthusiast, personal trainer, or physical therapist, this app aims to provide a convenient tool for assessing and improving workout forms effectively.

 ## Features